 Flexible packaging has helped revolutionize how products are sold – and pet food is no exception.
 From being easier to seal and store to grabbing consumers' attention, flexible packaging can help give your pet food business an edge over the competition.
-The fact that with the new packaging you can feed your pets while being environmentally responsible has led to consumers clamoring for flexible packaging.

 Plus, flexible packaging is great for pet food.
 Pouches not only make it easier to sell dog food (including treats), they're smaller than traditional boxes.
 This is fantastic for you and your customers.
 However, this means that the packaging is subject to a number of upcoming FDA changes.

 To help you better understand the changes and what they mean for you and your business, here are the main points of the changes and how they affect flexible packaging, particularly pouches and shrink sleeves.